edvin/fxlauncher/README.md

 You can see the launcher in action in this [Demo Application](https://github.com/edvin/tornadofx-samples).
 The example uses Maven, but the launcher is not maven spesific in any way.

-There is also a [QuickStart Project](https://github.com/edvin/fxldemo) with a complete [pom.xml](https://github.com/edvin/fxldemo/blob/master/pom.xml) that describes the steps involved.
+There is also a [QuickStart Project](https://github.com/edvin/fxldemo) with a [pom.xml](https://github.com/edvin/fxldemo/blob/master/pom.xml) that describes the steps involved.

 ## How does it work?